-Since a person would most likely only have 2 complete meals during that period, some people may find it hard to stick to this eating pattern.
-But those who do follow this nutritional approach need to remember that they should consume all the required calories during that eating window.
-That is why, if you follow an 18:6 intermittent fasting, you need to carefully plan your meals beforehand and ensure that you consume all the essential nutrients, such as protein, healthy fats, complex carbs, vitamins, and minerals and drink plenty of water.
-Remember that before starting to follow any new nutritional plan, it is necessary that you consult a dietitian or a doctor.
+Ensure that you consume all the essential nutrients, such as protein, healthy fats, complex carbs, vitamins, and minerals and drink plenty of water.
+Remember that before you start to follow any new nutritional plan, it’s important that you consult a dietitian or a doctor.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - A guide to 16:8 intermittent fasting (2020, medicalnewstoday.com)